inetsoft-technology/spark-quickbooks/README.md

 If you have already generated an access token you can pass that as an option instead of having the data source manage the OAuth flow.

-The data source is implemented as `DataSourceV2` which cannot be accessed through the SQL syntax in Spark 2.3.2.
-You will need to use the Java or Scala API to use this connector.

 ## Installation

 Add the JARs as dependencies